Martins-T/pc_part_picker/README.md

 5. click on Tools -> Update WebDrivers -> and select the browser you are using (let it install/update WebDriver for your browser)
 6. click on 'Open Project' and select the cloned project folder 'pc-part-picker'

-To run test cases individually go to Test Cases -> Web -> Tests and select the test case you would like to run
+-To run test cases individually go to Test Cases -> Web -> Tests and select the test case you would like to run

-To run the whole test suite go to Test Suites and select Sanity_tests and run it
+-To run the whole test suite go to Test Suites and select Sanity_tests and run it

-Reports gets generated when you run a Test Suite and gets stored in the Reports folder
+-Reports gets generated when you run a Test Suite and gets stored in the Reports folder